 Ready to race?
 Ready to register!

 With your trainer appointed and your horse in training you are on course for the track!
 Depending on the rate of progress, it may be time to register with Horse Racing Ireland (HRI), the authority responsible for the administration of horse racing in Ireland.
-New owners are registered within two working days of receipt of their completed application - provided the application is in order - club and company registrations may take up to four weeks to finalise.
+New owners are registered within two working days of receipt of their completed application - provided the application is in order - club and company registrations may take a little longer.

 What owner format suits you?

 Firstly, you need to establish what type of ownership best suits you.
 This often depends on how you wish to appear on the racecard.
 For example, if it is simply an individual’s name, then sole ownership is the way to go.
 If there are a couple of people involved, a partnership may be more suitable, as either the individual’s names or a “partnership” name can be used and so on depending on the ownership situation of your horse.

 There are five owner formats on offer to new owners, dependent on the number of people involved in owning your horse.

 Five to twenty members, one of whom must be a registered owner and act as the agent for the syndicate;